-The Chief Executive Officer assessed each Named Executive's (other than the Chief Executive Officer and Mr. R.S.
-Lowenthal), as well as other senior officers' performance, under the foregoing criteria.
-In addition, the Compensation Committee has determined to use performance-based compensation arrangements for Named Executives for whom quantitative measurements of performance are feasible.
+The Chief Executive Officer assessed each Named Executive's (other than the Chief Executive Officer himself), as well as other senior officers' performance, under the foregoing criteria and reviews such assessment with the Compensation Committee.
+The Compensation Committee has determined to use performance-based compensation arrangements for Named Executives for whom quantitative measurements of performance are feasible.
 The Compensation Committee established such objectives for Mr. R.S.
-Lowenthal in each of fiscal years 2014 through 2018.
+Lowenthal in each of fiscal years 2014 through 2019.